- Acute hepatitis C is a viral infection that may show brief symptoms or none at all.

-Your doctor will draw blood to check for HCV antibodies to diagnose hepatitis C. Antibodies are substances produced by your body when it’s fighting an infection.
+If your doctor suspects that you have hepatitis C, they will draw blood to check for hepatitis C antibodies.
+Antibodies are substances your body produces when it’s fighting an infection.
 If you have HCV antibodies, your doctor may order a second test to confirm that the virus is still present.
 If your second test is also positive, you have hepatitis C.

 If you are positive, your doctor may want to check your liver enzyme levels.
 This lets them know if the disease has affected your liver.
 Some people infected with the virus will have normal levels.

 Acute hepatitis C can be treated.
 Treatment reduces the risk that the disease will progress to the chronic form.
 The infection will resolve on its own without treatment in 15 to 25 percent of HCV-positive people.
-Proper rest, adequate fluids, and a healthy diet may be all that is necessary.
+The following treatment may be all that’s necessary:

-Others, however, may need treatment with prescription medicine.
-The same medications used to treat chronic hepatitis C are prescribed to people with the acute from.
+Some people may need treatment with prescription medicine.
+Doctors usually prescribe the same medications to treat both acute and chronic hepatitis C.

 The most serious long-term risk of an acute hepatitis C infection is developing chronic hepatitis C, which can lead to cirrhosis and liver cancer.
 In 75 to 85 percent of individuals with the acute form, the disease will progress to the more serious chronic hepatitis C.